Euronymous: Politics

-Euronymous was interested in totalitarian communist states such as the Soviet Union under Stalin and Romania under Ceaușescu.
+Euronymous was interested in totalitarian communist states such as the Soviet Union under Stalin and the People's Socialist Republic of Albania.
 He collected Eastern Bloc memorabilia, and in the 1980s, he was a member of the Norwegian communist youth group Rød Ungdom, which was Marxist–Leninist at the time.
 He left Rød Ungdom, allegedly because he came to realise that they were "just a bunch of humanists".
 He said "as I hate people I don't want them to have a good time, I'd like to see them rot under communist dictatorship".
 He had a fascination with the idea of mass surveillance, secret police and forced disappearance.
 Mayhem's Attila Csihar said Euronymous was not a communist "in the political sense" but was fascinated by the power communist dictators had over their people.

 Hellhammer said "Euronymous wanted to be the most extreme person, and he thought that communism was very extreme", but that he later claimed to be a fascist.
 In a private letter written in the early 1990s, Euronymous claimed that "almost all" Norwegian black metal bands at the time were "more or less Nazis", including Mayhem.
 He did not, however, use the music of Mayhem to promote any kind of politics.

 Instruments

 Euronymous' main guitar was a sunburst Gibson Les Paul Standard guitar, which he can be seen playing in many pictures.
-He played through a slightly modified 1981 Marshall Super Lead tube amp and used a Boss SD-1 Super Overdrive pedal, as well as a Boss HM-2 Heavy Metal pedal.
+He played through a slightly modified 1981 Marshall Super Lead amplifier and used a Boss SD-1 Super Overdrive pedal, as well as a Boss HM-2 Heavy Metal pedal.